kshtzsharma48/gwt-sample-apps/README.md

 Setting up
 ----------
-0. Assumption: You already have Eclipse, GWT and the Eclipse GWT Plugin installed
+0. Assumption: You already have Eclipse and the Eclipse GWT Plugin installed
-1. clone or download the project
+1. Clone or download the project
 2. Eclipse: Switch Workspace to root directory
+3. Import project via `File --> Import... --> General --> Existing Projects into Workspace`
+4. Copy `build.xml-example` to `build.xml`
-3. Copy every `.classpath-example` to `.classpath`
+5. Copy `.classpath-example` to `.classpath`
-4. Edit .classpath and point to GWT's `gwt-dev.jar` and `gwt-user.jar`